sharetribe/ftw-daily/docs/static-pages.md

 ## 1. Creating a new folder

 Create a new folder under `src/containers/` with the name of your static page.
-E.g. "about" page should be named as `AboutPage`
+E.g. "about" page should be named as `AboutPage`.

 ## 2. Creating JavaScript file

-Create a new JavaScript file with the same name.
+Create a new JavaScript file using the folder name.
 (Path should look like `src/containers/AboutPage/AboutPage.js`.)

 ## 3. Creating CSS file

-Create a new CSS file with the same name.
+Create a new CSS file using the folder name.
 (Path should look like `src/containers/AboutPage/AboutPage.css`.)

 ## 4. Creating the component